awslabs/ec2-spot-labs/ec2-spot-interruption-handler/README.md

 ## Handling Spot Instance Interruptions

 This is a sample solution that deploys an Amazon EventBridge rule that catches Spot Instance Interruptions and triggers an AWS Lambda function to react to it.
-The handler takes actions when the instance that is going to be interrupted is part of an Auto Scaling group, which is the best way to launch and manage Spot instances while adhering to best practices by [combining multiple instance types and purchase options within an Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-purchase-options.html).
+The handler takes actions when the instance that is going to be interrupted is part of an Auto Scaling group or a Spot Fleet and has a tag with Key: *SpotInterruptionHandler/enabled* and Value: *true*.

-When receiving an interruption notice, the function calls the Auto Scaling API to [detach](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_DetachInstances.html) the instance from the Auto Scaling group.
+If the instance belongs to an Auto Scaling group, the function calls the Auto Scaling API to [detach](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_DetachInstances.html) the instance from the Auto Scaling group.
 If the group has a Load Balancer configured, detaching the instance will put it in draining state to stop receiving new requests and allow time for in-flight requests to complete (default settings for ALB is 300 seconds, but it's recommended to adjust deregistration delay to 90 seconds or lower for Spot instances; see docs [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#deregistration-delay)); as well as request Auto Scaling to attempt to launch a replacement instance based on your instance type selection and allocation strategy.

 Optionally, you can also configure a set of commands to be executed on your to-be-interrupted instance using AWS Systems Manager [Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html); like gracefully stopping your application, deregister agents...
 In order to use this feature, your instances need to run the [AWS Systems Manager agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) (that comes pre-installed on Amazon Linux 2) and have an IAM Instance Profile with permissions to access the Systems manager API.
 You can find more configuration details [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html).

 ![Architecture](/ec2-spot-interruption-handler/images/architecture.png)

-You can set up commands you want to execute when your Spot Instances on a specific Auto Scaling group are interrupted by creating a parameter within AWS Systems Manager [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) with the commands you want to run.
+You can set up commands you want to execute when your Spot Instances on a specific Auto Scaling group or Spot Fleet are interrupted by creating a parameter within AWS Systems Manager [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) with the commands you want to run.
 The Lambda function checks if a Parameter exists for the Auto Scaling group that the instance belongs to, if it exists, it will then call RunCommand referencing the parameter, otherwise the function finishes here.
-With default settings, the parameter name needs to be */spot-instance-interruption-handler/run_commands/\<auto-scaling-group-name\>* .
+With default settings, the parameter name needs to be */spot-instance-interruption-handler/run_commands/\<auto-scaling-group-name\>* or */spot-instance-interruption-handler/run_commands/\<spot-fleet-id\>*.

 You can delay the execution of termination commands to x seconds before the Spot instance interruption if, for example, you're allowing time for in-flight http requests to complete before you graceuflly stop your application using the wait_x_seconds_before_interruption.sh bash script (it defaults to 30 seconds before interruption, but you can pass your desired time as parameter.
 It also requires [jq](https://stedolan.github.io/jq/) installed on the instance).
 Below you can find an example list of commands that will execute "echo executing termination commands" 60 seconds before the instance is going to be interrupted.